macovedj/doink/blog.md

 )
 ```

-Instance 4 instantiates the 0th wasm module/component, with "add" being supplied by funcion 12 and "concat" being supplied by function 13.
+Instance 4 instantiates the 0th wasm module/component, with "add" being supplied by function 12 and "concat" being supplied by function 13.
 The 0th wasm module/component basically defined by our wit world

 ```ts
 (component (;0;)